52 Ways to Have Lucid Dreams

-- Hypnotize yourself as you fall asleep, visualizing your way into a beautiful garden that represents your subconscious.
+- Hypnotize yourself as you fall asleep, visualizing your way into a beautiful garden that represents your unconscious.

 - Expect to have spontaneous lucid dreams, also known as Dream Induced Lucid Dreams (DILDs) where you become lucid through flashes of logic.